Jason Collier

 Jason Jeffrey Collier (September 8, 1977 – October 15, 2005) was an American professional basketball player in the National Basketball Association (NBA).

-High school career
+Early life

-Collier led Catholic Central High School of his hometown Springfield, Ohio to the 1996 Ohio State Basketball Championship, for which he was named 1996 Ohio Mr. Basketball.
+Collier led Catholic Central High School of his hometown Springfield, Ohio, to the 1996 Ohio State Basketball Championship, for which he was named 1996 Ohio Mr. Basketball.

 College career

 After transferring from Indiana, Collier completed his college career at Georgia Tech.

 Professional career

-Collier was drafted by the Milwaukee Bucks with the 15th overall pick of the 2000 NBA Draft.
+Collier was drafted by the Milwaukee Bucks with the 15th overall pick of the 2000 NBA draft.
 He was traded on draft day to the Houston Rockets in exchange for their pick, Joel Przybilla.
 He then played for the Rockets and the Atlanta Hawks, averaging 5.6 points per game over his career.

-With the Hawks, Collier dropped a career-high 22 points on March 12, 2004 in a 138–124 win against the Washington Wizards.
+With the Hawks, Collier dropped a career-high 22 points on March 12, 2004, in a 138–124 win against the Washington Wizards.
 Out of the 151 career games Collier played, this was one of only three times where he scored 20 or more points.
-Collier's final NBA game was played on April 20, 2005 in a 86–110 loss to the Philadelphia 76ers (this was also the Hawks' final game of the 2004–2005 season).
+Collier's final NBA game was played on April 20, 2005, in a 86–110 loss to the Philadelphia 76ers (this was also the Hawks' final game of the 2004–2005 season).
 Although he was Atlanta's starting center for that game, he only played for nine minutes and had two points and one rebound on 1-4 field goal shooting.